The Best Definition of Gossip

 NEW-LIFE COMMUNICATION

-In contrast to bearing bad news behind someone’s back out of a bad heart; the communication of those who are new creatures in Christ should reflect we are progressively putting off old, sinful ways and putting on the practice of new life in Christ.
+In contrast to bearing bad news behind someone’s back out of a bad heart; the communication of those who are new creatures in Christ should reflect a progressive putting off of old, sinful ways and putting on the practice of new life in Christ.
 According to Ephesians 4:25-32, this New-Life Communication is:

 • True (v.
 25)